usertrucks1/uc-frontend/README.md

 - 📅 **Dynamic Slot Selection**
 - 📱 **Responsive UI** using TailwindCSS
 - ⚡ **Fast & Interactive UX** with minimal dependencies

 ---
+## 🧰 System Flow
+- When a User visits [https://uc-frontend-production.up.railway.app/] , Landing page is shown with a dynamic list of categories.
+- User

+---